anshulranaa/Shortest_Family_Relationship/README.md

         % Find the position of 'is' and extract Person1 nth0(Index1, List, "related"),
         nth1(Index1, List, Person1),

-        nth0(Index2, List, "?"),
+        % Find the position of 'to' and extract Person2 nth0(Index2, List, "?"),
         nth1(Index2, List, Person2).

     ```

 - **Main Loop**: Facilitates interaction with the user by continuously prompting for queries until the user chooses to exit.